BlankSlateCode/wordpress-ansible-vagrant/README.md

 This installs:

-* Ubuntu 14.04 LTS
+* Ubuntu 16.04 LTS
-* Apache (libapache2-mod-php5)
+* Apache (libapache2-mod-php)
 * MySQL
-* PHP 5.5.9 (php5, php5-mysql, php5-mcrypt, php5-gd, libssh2-php)
+* PHP 7 (php, php-mysql, php-mcrypt, php-gd, libssh2-php)
 * Python-MySQL (for automated installation of MySQL DB)
 * WordPress (latest)

 ## Prerequisites (i.e. tested with)

-* VirtualBox v5.1.22 (this could be any of the VMs that Vagrant supports)
+* VirtualBox v5.2.14 (this could be any of the VMs that Vagrant supports)
-* Vagrant v1.8.5
+* Vagrant v2.0.2
-* Ansible v2.3.0.0
+* Ansible v2.6.0

 ## Installation